andrewjpoole/linqpad-selenium-tests/README.md

 ## Page Object Model

-These live in the linqpad-selenium-tests\autotests\Framework\Pages directory They should be fairly self explanatory, the main point is to place any ids, CSS selectors or page specific logic in one place, so that if a page changes, those things only need to be changed in one place, rather than a large number of broken tests.
+These live in the linqpad-selenium-tests\linqpad-selenium-tests\Framework\Pages directory They should be fairly self explanatory, the main point is to place any ids, CSS selectors or page specific logic in one place, so that if a page changes, those things only need to be changed in one place, rather than a large number of broken tests.

 ```csharp